OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Dynamic creation of :ref:`Clusters <cluster_guide>` as pools of hosts that share datastores and virtual networks for load balancing, high availability, and high performance computing

-- :ref:`customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.
+- :ref:`Customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.

 - Powerful and flexible :ref:`scheduler <schg>` for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…

+- Definition of groups of related VMs and set :ref:`VM affinity <vmgroups>` rules across them.

 - :ref:`Resource quota management <quota_auth>` to track and limit computing, storage and networking resource utilization

 - Support for multiple data stores to balance I/O operations between storage servers, or to define different SLA policies (e.g. backup) and performance features for different KVM VM types or users

 - :ref:`PCI passthrough <kvm_pci_passthrough>` available for KVM VMs that need consumption of raw GPU devices

 **FEDERATED CLOUD ENVIRONMENTS**